ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-infrastructure.md

 ### Hybridity (HCX)
 {: #vcsicp-arch-overview-infrastructure-hcx}

-The vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}.
+The vCenter Server with Hybridity Bundle seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}.
 This process allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

 ## Physical structure
 {: #vcsicp-arch-overview-infrastructure-phys-struct}

-The physical infrastructure required to deploy an {{site.data.keyword.icpfull_notm}} production instance onto a VMware vCenter Server on {{site.data.keyword.cloud_notm}} cluster, requires the following minimum specification.
+The physical infrastructure required to deploy an {{site.data.keyword.icpfull_notm}} production instance onto a VMware vCenter Server cluster, requires the following minimum specification.

-Table 1. vCenter Server specification for {{site.data.keyword.icpfull_notm}}

 | NFS Deployment  |  vSAN Deployment |
 :--|:----:|:----: